AllenNeuralDynamics/aind-data-transfer-service/docs/source/UserGuide.rst

    -  **gather_preliminary_metadata**: Automatically gathers metadata for
       subject, procedures, and data_description.
 Will also gather metadata from aind-metadata-mapper if options are set.
+   -  copy_derivatives_folder: Can specificy a derivatives folder to upload.
+      Set the job_settings like {"input_source": "path_to_folder"}.
    -  **modality_transformation_settings**: This creates the settings for transforming the modality folders.
-   -  compress_data: This is a mapped task.
+   -  compress_data/monitor_compress_data: This is a mapped task.
 Each Task in the modality_transformation_settings will run in parallel in a separate container here.
    -  gather_final_metadata: Automatically generates a processing.json and
       metadata.nd.json file.